nibi420/TicTacToe_with_AI/README.md

 + 2 Players

 ## Features
-+ Simple Command Line Frontend for.
++ Simple Command Line Frontend for best performance.
 + The AI uses Minimax Algorithm to beat the player (or at the worst, force a draw)

 ### Next Goal: